luke-goddard/enumy/README.md

 ## Installation

-You can download the final binary from the release x86 or x64 tab. _Statically linked to musl_ Transfer the final enum:w y binary to the target machine
+You can download the final binary from the release x86 or x64 tab. _Statically linked to musl_ Transfer the final enumy binary to the target machine.

 - [latest release](https://github.com/luke-goddard/enumy/releases)